So how do we get there?

 Fiji

-From mid-2025, our Pacific RHD Hub (which is currently undergoing a formal naming process) will be located at Fiji National University.
+Our Pacific RHD Hub (which is currently undergoing a formal naming process) will be located in Suva, Fiji.
 This will be a central base for sourcing, creating and distributing trusted RHD control resources, and the centre from which we broker external support.
-With the leadership of 6 local staff members, our Fiji hub will be a place of learning and evaluation as we develop and implement RHD control programs.
+With the leadership of local staff members, our Fiji hub will be a place of learning and evaluation as we develop and implement RHD control programs.

 Solomon Islands & Vanuatu